nathants/posts/001_vertically_scaling_python_data_processing/readme.md

 yellow  .....251,267,607,652
 ```

-definitely the yellow dataset then. let's setup some variables to the dataset for easier bashing.
+definitely the yellow dataset then. let's setup some variables for easier bashing.

 ```bash
 >> prefix='s3://nyc-tlc/trip data'